vuejs-templates/webpack/docs/env.md

-## What these files are for
+## Passing Environment Variables to your application

-You application can run in different modes - development, test, production.
+You application can run in different modes, as documented in the chapter about [Commands](commands.md) - `development`, `test`, `production`.
 Each of these modes might require different default values for things like:

 * log levels
 * API URLs